linode/ansible_linode/docs/modules/nodebalancer.rst

       **nodes (type=list):**
         \• A list of nodes to apply to this config.
+These can alternatively be configured through the nodebalancer_node module.

           **mode (type=str):**